Combine Glycolic Peels and Photofacials for Optimal Results

 The procedures are typically performed with one treatment every two weeks.
 Depending on how your skin reacts to treatment, the timeline may be altered.
 The most common side effects are mild redness and swelling, but these should subside quickly.
 Dr. Passaretti will provide tips on how to best care for your skin, and speed healing between procedures.
 He can also provide lotions and creams to help with any discomfort.
 Throughout all of your treatment, and after, your skin will be more sensitive to the sun.
 You will need to wear moisturizer and broad-spectrum sunscreen, and avoid large amounts of direct sunlight.

 If you are looking to significantly refine the appearance of your skin with non-invasive, conservative treatments, a combination of glycolic peels and photofacials may be right for you.
-Reach out to our office today to schedule a consultation.
+Reach out to our office today to schedule a consultation and learn more about candidacy, the treatment timeline, and aftercare.

 "Thank you for making me look like a work of art!
 I sincerely appreciate everything that you’ve done for me."-Plastic Surgery Patient